Frequently asked

 How are participants selected?

-This again differs from opportunity to opportunity, but generally a panel will review all applications, taking into account the differing selection criterion, and make a decision based on application merit.
-This is put to the Deputy Executive Director for final approval.
+This again differs from opportunity to opportunity, but generally a panel will review all applications, taking into account the differing selection criterion, and make decisions based on application merit.
+This is put to the deputy executive director for final approval.

 How do I justify the time out of work?

-We understand it can be difficult to balance your work commitments with an opportunity.
-Explain to your employer what you’ll get out the event and how your effectiveness at work should improve or how it will contribute to your future professional development.
+We understand it can be difficult to balance your work commitments with a Foundation opportunity.
+Explain to your employer what you’ll get out the experience and how your effectiveness at work should improve and/or how it will contribute to your future professional development.
 If you are selected, we can provide a letter of support to present to your employer to show them the value of a Leadership Network event.

 When can I expect to hear if I’ve been successful?

-You will generally hear whether or not you have been successful with an application via email within three weeks of applications closing.
+You will generally hear whether or not you have been successful via email within three weeks of applications closing.

 What if I have to cancel at the eleventh hour?